mabiesen/TimerGame-GO/README.md

 Criteria is as follows:
 1. Write code in a functional manner such that code may be re-used in other projects
-  * Use as few public variables as possible
-  * Keep functions simplistic.
-For exammpe, if the function reads user input, don't make it also evaluate
 2. Thoroughly note all functions and variables used in the project
 3. Thoroughly test all functions and variables used in project with Go's built in testing.